alexanian/socratic-form-microscopy/_posts/2018-10-30-scrip-stamp-currencies-arent-a-miracle.md

   - money throughout history
 ---

-A friend of mine recently linked to[^1].
+A friend of mine recently linked to <a href="http://www.lietaer.com/2010/03/the-worgl-experiment/?fbclid=IwAR3GHNpaerTEd2z5lOqPdRnpzdrxMbACwBNImg-1G9LWcvspC03sqkKNTsI">a story about stamp scrip currencies</a> in a discussion about <a href="https://initiativeq.com/">Initiative Q</a>[^1].
 Stamp scrip currencies are an interesting monetary technology.
 They're bank notes that require weekly or monthly stamps in order to be valid.
 These stamps cost money (normally a few percent of the face value of the note), which imposes a cost on holding the currency.
 This is supposed to encourage spending and spur economic activity.

 This isn't just theory.
 It actually happened.
 In the Austrian town of Wörgl, a scrip currency was used to great effect for several months during the Great Depression, leading to a sudden increase in employment, money for necessary public works, and a general reversal of fortunes that had, until that point, been quite dismal.
 Several other towns copied the experiment and saw similar gains, until the central bank stepped in and put a stop to the whole thing.